 - If a visitor sails regularly without membership status, then their skipper is in breach of the AS Racing Rules of Sailing.
 This may lead to the boat being disqualified from the race.
 Furthermore, if the visitor is not a Australian Sailing member (a benefit of Club membership) then they do not have Australian Sailing Personal Accident Insurance.

 - The visitor will also be enjoying utilising a facility that costs several million dollars per annum to operate and the cost impact will be worn inequitably by those who do subscribe to membership.

 How can I find out what events are happening?

 The Squadron communicates with its members through various media:

 - Weekly eNews- you can opt in on our homepage or simply ask to subscribe

 - Monthly Squadron Events Calendar – this usually gets sent out to members along with their monthly account statements.

-- Seasonal Magazine ‘Mainsheet’ – delivered to all members which includes upcoming events, shared stories, points of interest and general articles.
+- Annual Magazine ‘Mainsheet’ – delivered to all members which includes upcoming events, shared stories, points of interest and general articles.